denniskigen/ampath-forms-old/docs/getting-started/create_a_form.md

 ## Step 4.
 Add a section

 Add a section by clicking `Create new section`.
 We'll add a section to the Form labelled `Consent`.
-Make sure to set `isExpanded` to `true` so the section doesn't get rendered in collapsed mode.
+Sections are rendered in collapsed mode by default.
+Make sure to set `isExpanded` to `true` so the section gets rendered in expanded mode.

 ![Add a section to the form](/img/add-section.png)